elm/compiler/docs/elm.json/application.md

 ## `"dependencies"`

 All the packages you depend upon.
 We use exact versions, so your `elm.json` file doubles as a "lock file" that ensures reliable builds.

+You can use modules from any `"direct"` dependency in your code.
+Some `"direct"` dependencies have their own dependencies that folks typically do not care about.
+These are the `"indirect"` dependencies.
+They are listed explicitly so that (1) builds are reproducible and (2) you can easily review the quantity and quality of dependencies.

 **Note:** We plan to eventually have a screen in `reactor` that helps add, remove, and upgrade packages.
 It can sometimes be tricky to keep all of the constraints happy, so we think having a UI will help a lot.
 If you get into trouble in the meantime, adding things back one-by-one often helps, and I hope you do not get into trouble!